-Max Foster is a CNN International anchor and CNNs royal correspondent.
+Max Foster is a CNN International Anchor and CNNs London Correspondent.

-Foster joined the network in 2005 and one of his first assignments was to front special coverage around the failing health of Pope John Paul II.
-He went on to co-host CNN Today with Monita Rajpal and now anchors Connect the World and Marketplace Europe.
+Foster joined the network in 2005, with one of his first assignments to anchor special coverage around the failing health of Pope John Paul II.
+He went on to co-host CNN Today with Monita Rajpal and now anchors across the schedule, leading on stories out of London.

-Foster joined CNN from the BBC where he had a ten-year career, most notably as a business presenter/reporter for the World Service and BBC Breakfast.
-Foster reported on the Asian financial crisis, the launch of the euro and he had an online banking exclusive which forced one major bank to close down its website.
+Foster joined CNN from the BBC where he had a ten-year career, most notably as a business presenter and reporter for the World Service and BBC Breakfast.
+Foster reported on the Asian financial crisis, the launch of the euro and his exclusive report on online banking forced one major bank to close down its website.

 Foster has a degree in Business Administration from Cardiff University and a Postgraduate Diploma in Broadcast Journalism from Highbury College, Portsmouth.
 He lives in the Berkshire countryside with his wife and three children and has an interest in the arts.

 Follow Max on Twitter